 In 2015, San Bernardino County launched an effort to go further than any county or city has ever gone with a general plan by creating a web-based comprehensive “complete county” plan.

 General plans are almost always strictly rule books for guiding development and growth.
 San Bernardino County’s General Plan, last updated in 2007, will go well beyond a traditional general plan to become a comprehensive Countywide Plan that complements and informs the Countywide Vision by taking into account all services—not just land-use planning—provided by County Government, and the unique values and priorities of each unincorporated community.
 It will serve as a guide for County decision-making, financial planning, and communications.

 With a target adoption date of 2018, the Countywide Plan’s web-based format will provide a wealth of easily accessible data on how the County operates, and allow independent research using County data and information.

 What are the components of the Countywide Plan?

 Driven by the Countywide Vision, the Countywide Plan will include:

-- The Unincorporated County Plan will be an update and expansion of the County’s General Plan addressing physical, social and economic issues facing the unincorporated portions of the County.
+- An update of the County’s General Plan addressing physical, social, and economic issues facing the unincorporated portions of the County.